-ID: Could you describe one or two earlier products to be featured in Das Haus?
+ID: What are some earlier products will be featured in Das Haus?

 AS: The Beetle acoustical panel for Sancal has modularity that the user can adapt to his or her style.
 It’s a very playful but at the same time a very functional and serious product.